polkadot-js/docs/docs/api/FAQ.md

 ## On a non-current, non Substrate 2.0 branch, my balances are wrong

 As part of the Substrate 2.0 release, the `RefCount` type has been changed from ` u8` to a `u32`.
-Since the API always track latest Substrate, this change has been applied by default.
+Since the API always tracks latest Substrate, this change has been applied by default.
 The impact of this type is that it is used in the `AccountInfo` type which is returned from `system.account`, which, in turn, tracks balances.

 If on an older version of the chain, apply the older type via `RefCount: 'u8'` to your types.